NewBetterGus/Shore-Hold-Memes/README.md

 # Shore-Hold-Memes
 ❗WARNING, READ BEFORE USE❗
 ❗not working yet❗
-  - The first version has global coordinate systems and is not tied to an arena.
-Using these commands on the world map will result in movement behind textures.
-Use only in this arena.

 ## Setup:
 - Copy/paste all .def files from the [protocol folder](https://github.com/PinguinRei/Shore-Hold-Memes/tree/master/defs) to `<path to proxy>\node_modules\tera-data\protocol\`.